-- Add the chopped hazelnuts and mix until combined.
+- Add the chocolate and ¾ cup finely chopped hazelnuts and mix until combined.

 - Divide into two equal pieces onto a surface dusted with oat flour.
 With oat-floured hands shape each dough into an 8-inch log about 2-inches in diameter.
 It’s okay if it’s not a completely smooth cylinder at this point.
 Wrap the dough in plastic and chill for 30 minutes.
 Repeat.

 - When the dough as firmed up a little, remove it from the fridge and roll to smooth out the edges.
-If desired, roll the dough in coarse sugar and finely chopped hazelnuts.
+If desired, roll the dough in coarse sugar and remaining ½ cup finely chopped hazelnuts.
 Wrap the dough plastic again and chill for 4 hours or up to 5 days.

 - Preheat oven to 350°F. Line a baking sheet with parchment paper.